 - Buff surface with a dry, lint-free cloth until clear.
 After removing excess solution, buffing with a separate dry cloth or simply a dry part of the same material can give the surface a clean shine.

 - Swim goggles and diving masks require special anti-fog solutions because of constant contact with water.
 Buy a solution specifically made for these circumstances.
 Other solutions will likely wash off easily.

-- Eliminating fog may not be entirely possible in extreme conditions such as going from freezing temperatures to an extremely warmer environment.
+- Eliminating fog may not be entirely possible in extreme conditions such as going from freezing temperatures to a hot and humid environment.
 Keep this in mind when choosing between an anti-fog solution and other options such as anti-fog eyewear.

-While following the proper steps when applying anti-fog solution is definitely important, the frequency with which it is applied is another crucial aspect of keeping surfaces fog-free.
-Because many anti-fog solutions can be easily removed with clean water, rainy conditions could possibly wash off the coating.
+While following the proper steps when applying anti-fog solution is important, the frequency with which it is applied is another crucial aspect of keeping surfaces fog-free.
+Because many anti-fog solutions can be easily removed with clean water, rainy conditions could wash off the coating.
 Be sure to reapply anti-fog solutions if lenses get wet.
-In addition, reapplying anti-fog solution prior to any type of physical activity is important to ensure that fog does not impair vision when it’s needed most.
+Also, reapplying anti-fog solution before any physical activity is important to ensure that fog does not impair vision when it’s needed most.
 For sports, apply before each event, game or practice.
 In an environment where fog can be a constant challenge (such as for construction, manufacturing, service and retail workers), applying anti-fog solution daily and sometimes more than once a day may be necessary.
 For everyday wear, however, applying anti-fog solution every other day is usually sufficient.